-- Most Independent Schools have a written element to their entry tests.
-Parents tend to buy this course to help.
-They work from September through to January when children sit entry tests. - SATS test for KS2 have a written element.
+- Some Grammar Schools have creative writing in their 11 Plus exam.
+Parents tend to buy this course either at the beginning of Year 5 or six months before the exam to gently develop creative writing alongside other work. - Most Independent Schools have a written element to their entry tests.
+Parents tend to buy this course to help, work from September to January when children sit entry tests. - SATS tests for KS2 have a written element.
 Parents buy this course as part of revision and improvement work to help their children write more effectively.